Microsoft Dynamics 365 Component

 | Connection | ||

-| Entity ID | The ID of a specific Entity record | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |
+| Entity ID | The unique identifier (GUID) of the entity record to operate on. | 7d577253-3ef0-4a0a-bb7f-8335c2596e70 |

-| Entity Type | The type of Entity to query, usually a pluralized name | Contacts |
+| Entity Type | The type of Entity to query, usually a pluralized name. | Contacts |

-| Expand Property Name | The names of entity properties to linked entities that should be included | |
+| Expand Property Name | The OData $expand properties to include linked records inline. | |

-| Field Name | The names of the fields to retrieve |
+| Field Name | The OData $select fields to include in the result.
+Leave empty to return all fields. |

-[CRM] Get Entity Metadata
+Get Entity Metadata

-Get definition of Microsoft Dynamics 365 CRM entity. | key: getEntityMetaData
+Retrieves the definition of a Microsoft Dynamics 365 CRM entity. | key: getEntityMetaData

 | Input | Notes | Example |